code-distortion/fluent-dotenv/README.md

 ### Populating $_ENV and $_SERVER superglobals

-The $_ENV and $_SERVER superglobals can be populated with the imported values:
+The $_ENV and $_SERVER superglobals can be populated with the loaded values:

 ``` php
 $fDotEnv = FluentDotEnv::new()